brayo003/utdmod/README.md

 ## For technical Modders

 This mod implements a mathematically rigorous tension system based on regularized transport equations.
-If you appreciate the elegance of AE2's network math or Thaumcraft's aura systems, you'll enjoy this project.

 **Quick for developers:**
 ```java